-(c) Fair value measurement
+Fair value measurement (c)

-The Company measures financial instruments, such as, Investment in mutual funds at fair value at each balance sheet date.
+The Company measures financial instruments, such as, derivatives at fair value at each balance sheet date.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: